TechnitiumSoftware/DnsServer/Apps/MispConnectorApp/README.md

 It maintains in-memory blocklists with disk-backed caching and periodically refreshes from the source.

+## What is MISP

+MISP is a threat intelligence platform for sharing, storing and correlating Indicators of Compromise (IOC) of targeted attacks, threat intelligence, financial fraud information, vulnerability information or even counter-terrorism information.
+Refer to the [project documentation for more details](https://www.misp-project.org/documentation/).
+This plugin assumes an existing MISP instance to connect to.
+Installation and configuration is out of scope of Technitium DNS Server.

+See [this article](https://zaferbalkan.com/technitium-misp/) for a sample use case.

 ## Features

 - Retrieves indicators of compromise (IOCs) aka. malicious domain names from a MISP server via its REST API.